mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Diffie-Hellman group: secp256r1 (NIST P-256)
 * AEAD: AES-128-GCM

-Given an octet string X, the private key produced by the Derive-Key-Pair operation is SHA-256(X), interpreted as a big-endian integer.
+Given an octet string `X`, the private key produced by the Derive-Key-Pair operation is `SHA-256(X)`, interpreted as a big-endian integer.
 The corresponding public key is the result of multiplying the standard P-256 base point by this integer.